-Tankin Chintai are short-term rental mansions, usually weeks or months, for the purpose of staying for a while.
-Prices are cheaper than hotels and condominiums.
-It resembles AirBNB houses a lot.
+Tankin Chintai are short-term rental mansions, usually weeks or months, for the purpose of staying in for a while.
+Prices are cheaper than hotels and condos.
+It is very similar to AirBNB houses.

-The number of beds varies from single to double with some perks and appliances installed, it is generally used for long-term business trips and short-term use by single people.
+The number of beds varies from single to double with some perks and appliances installed, it is usually used for long term business trips and short term use by single people.

-Weekly and monthly differences are classified mainly by the number of contract days.
+Weekly and monthly differences are classified primarily by the number of contract days.
 There are cases where the hospitality industry has been licensed and cases where it is treated as a rental home.
-Refers to long periods of discounted accommodation.
+Refers to long periods of discounted hosting.

-There are other Japanese accommodations that we did not go into detail, probably because it is a category that has already been covered by some of the previous ones.
-It may be a second name or category of accommodation in Japan.
+There are other Japanese accommodations that we didn't go into in detail, probably because it's a category that has already been covered by some of the previous ones.
+This could be a second name or a category of accommodation in Japan.

-Couchsurfing - Site that allows you to find accommodation at the home of native families for free.
-There are other websites and ways to get homestay.
+Couchsurfing – Website that allows you to find accommodation in the home of native families for free.
+There are other sites and ways to get homestay accommodation.
 We recommend reading our article on HomeStay.

-WWOOF Japan - kind of agricultural exchange where people receive lodging and food to work with Japanese farmers about 6 hours a day.
+WWOOF Japan – a kind of agricultural exchange where people receive accommodation and food to work together with Japanese farmers for about 6 hours a day.
 There are similar programs like helpx.net and workaway.info;

-Kokuminshukusha [国民宿舎] – An accommodation and rest facility built in a natural park, national resort or natural recreation area.
+Kokuminshukusha [国民宿舎] – An accommodation and rest facility built in some natural park, national resort or natural recreation area.
 A cheap and affordable option for everyone.

-To camp – You can simply set up a tent and camp in some forest or mountain, there are specific places for camping that are free or paid.
+To camp – You can just pack a tent and camp in some forest or mountain, there are specific places to camp that are free or paid.

-Dormitory [ドミトリー] – Dorms can be rooms, shared rooms in a hostel, guest house, mountain hut houses.
+Dormitory [ドミトリー] – Dorms can be rooms, shared rooms in a hostel, guest house, mountain cabin houses.
 The original meaning is literally "a place to sleep".

-Roomshare [ルームシェア] - It means that a house is shared (that is, rented or shared together) with others who do not have a family or romantic relationship.
+Roomshare [ルームシェア] – Means that a house is shared (ie rented or shared together) with other people who do not have a family or romantic relationship.

-Kappo Ryokan – A place that serves multi-course meals for dinner.
-Also called a culinary inn.
+Kappo Ryokan – A venue that serves multi-course meals for dinner.
+Also called a cooking inn.

-To finish, I will leave a video about cheap accommodation in Japan and my little experience with them.
-Unfortunately this video is a little old, I had many other experiences involving a Cheap Ryokan, Internet Café and a great Hostel in Ueno.
+Finally, I'll leave you a video about cheap accommodation in Japan and my little experience with them.
+Unfortunately this video is a bit old, I had many other experiences involving a Cheap Ryokan, Internet Café and a great Hostel in Ueno.